 Follow the renovation project of the Mozarteum Foundation and regularly receive news and interesting information about the progress of the project.

 Since the renovation is taking place during ongoing operations, you can also find out about the current situation of the concert business here.
-Concerts will continue to take place in the Great Hall until Mozart Week 2021, after which extensive construction work will begin in the courtyard of the building.
+In February 2021, extensive construction work has begun in the courtyard of the building.
 Concerts in the Great Hall will be temporarily suspended.
-In order to enable the events of the 2021 Salzburg Festival and the 2020 Mozart Week, construction work will be interrupted twice for several weeks.
+In order to enable the events of the 2021 Salzburg Festival and the 2022 Mozart Week, construction work will be interrupted twice for several weeks.
 The festive reopening of the Mozarteum with the new Great Foyer is planned for summer 2022.

 My Stone for Mozart

 Drawing on the history of the manifold activities of the citizens of Salzburg to finance the Mozarteum at the beginning of the last century, the Mozarteum Foundation would like to give all Mozart friends the opportunity to become part of the reconstruction project and at the same time support the renovation of the concert halls in this important project.
 Exactly 110 years ago, the foundation stone for the Mozarteum was ceremonially laid with Lilli Lehmann in the presence of Archduke Eugen, who accompanied the three hammer blows with the words „Mozart in honor, Salzburg in adornment, a place for art!“.
 All guests received a marble replica of the foundation stone as a memento of the ceremony.
 Revitalizing this idea, anyone interested can participate in the reconstruction project via „My Stone for Mozart“ with a building stone for € 1,000 and thus become immortalized in the Mozarteum.
 The campaign is limited.
 Each donor will receive a newly designed decorative marble stone as a memento, and will also be honored on a plaque in the Mozarteum.